 Tioman has 11 beautiful beaches their own unique characteristics.
 There is a perfect beach for everyone.

 Want to go for a swim or challenge the waves?
-Certain beaches are better for a stroll or just well-deserved peace!
+Specific beaches are better for a stroll or just well-deserved peace!

-Langkawi’s pristine beaches – namely Datai Bay, Pantai Cenang, and Tanjung Rhu – are rated among the best in the world.
-A good system of vast roads provides Ironman Langkawi, Malaysia, one of the toughest editions of the Ironman circuit.
+Langkawi’s pristine beaches – namely Datai Bay, Pantai Cenang, and Tanjung Rhu – are rated among the world’s best.

 Langkawi International Maritime and Aerospace Exhibition is a maritime and aerospace exhibition held here once every two years.
 Le Tour De Langkawi and Royal Langkawi International Regatta are some of the events that keep the island abuzz.